zabi-32/Performance_Prediction/README.md

 For any questions or inquiries, please contact [Zabi Ismail, Faiziab Khan, Souvik Ghosh] at [].

-Thank you for your interest in the Performance Prediction of Top Formula 1 Players Using Sentiment Analysis project!
+Thank you for your interest in the Performance Prediction of Top Formula 1 drivers Using Sentiment Analysis project!